czzpp/czzpp/README.md

 - Hi, I'm @czzpp 👋
-- I am a junior high school student from Hangzhou, China.
+- I am a senior high school student from Hangzhou, China.
 - I’m currently learning C++, Python, and Java.

 - 📫 How to reach me ...